mattrich98/Portfolio/README.md

 I might try and make a carosel that you press to see each section instead of scrolling down, but I don't know if I can do it.
 (I will watch a tutorial)

+on qualifcations section, can try and make the blue bar do that ship with night and sun animation on wix website